Frequently Asked Questions

 Is a machine superior to a human trader?
-If so, why isn't anyone trading with machines?
+If so, why isn't

 Even simple computer algorithms easily outperform human traders and financial analysts.
 Computers are superior to the humand mind in detecting price patterns, exploiting market inefficiencies, and adapting to market changes.
 They are not affected by emotions or by all the pseudo-knowledge, misconceptions, superstition, and myths circulating in the trader scene.
 And they make no assumptions about of the future.

 Large institutions, such as hedge funds and investment banks, are very successful with machine trading.
 Most private traders are not, since there was no easy access to the knowledge and software required for serious automated trading.
 At least until now.

 Which profit can I expect with automated trading?

 As with any trading method, there is no guarantee of profit.
 In extreme cases, automated strategies can return more than 100% annual profit on the invested capital (Zorro's Z5 strategy returned 240% in live trading from its start in July 2013 until its expiration in January 2015).
 But this is not a certain income like from a savings account.
 Due to market changes, trade profits can vary extremely from month to month.
 It is not easy to predict the future performance of a strategy - certainly not with simple backtests or with trading on a demo account.
 Advanced test methods - such as walk forward analysis (WFA) - can produce a more realistic profit projection.
 But even then there's no guarantee to match theoretical profit in real trading.